The Goodyear Tire & Rubber Company (GT) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-The Goodyear Tire & Rubber Company (GT) operates in the Consumer Cyclical sector, specifically the Auto - Parts industry, with a market capitalization near $1.67B, listed on NASDAQ, employing roughly 68,000 people, carrying a beta of 1.18 to the broader market.
-The Goodyear Tire & Rubber Company, together with its subsidiaries, develops, manufactures, distributes, and sells tires and related products and services worldwide.
+The Goodyear Tire & Rubber Company (GT) operates in the Consumer Cyclical sector, specifically the Auto - Parts industry, with a market capitalization near $1.97B, listed on NASDAQ, employing roughly 68,000 people, carrying a beta of 1.14 to the broader market.
+The Goodyear Tire & Rubber Company, along with its subsidiaries, functions as a global leader in the development, production, marketing, and sale of tires, alongside a suite of related products and services.
 Led by Mark W. Stewart, public since 1927-08-05.

 Spot Price